mvolkmann/blog/src/lit.md

 - {% aTargetBlank "https://lit.dev/docs/data/task/", "@lit/task" %}
   for asynchronous tasks like fetching data

+## Publishing Components

+When publishing a library of Lit components, you can choose to include the Lit library in the bundle or omit it.
+In either case, the shared file should be an ES module.
+If the Lit library is not included in the bundle, users of your components will need `script` tags to include both your component library and the Lit library.

 ## Unorganized Content

 To force a custom element instance to update, call its `requestUpdate` method.